Add as a Google preferred source

 Here is how to translate results into priorities:

-If your brand appearance rate is very low across all prompt types, the problem is likely foundational.
+The problem is likely foundational.
 Your content may not be structured for AI extraction, your authority signals may be thin, or key technical SEO issues may be preventing crawlers from accessing your pages.

-This optimization loop: audit, prioritize, publish, and track, is the same cycle that makes AI search optimization work as a compounding strategy over time.
+This makes AI search optimization work as a compounding strategy over time that provides real results for your business.

 Frequently asked questions